hsy3039799/CaMGUI/README.md

 Trained checkpoints for the diffusion models are available at [here]().

-## 3. Run demo script to train the NLPD models
+## 3. Run demo script to train the CaMGUI models
 ### 3.1 Balanced CIFAR-10 and CIFAR-100<br />
 Default values for input arguments are given in the code.
 An example command is given:
 ```